Victor Brereton Rivers

 Lieutenant Colonel Victor Brereton Rivers (2 February 1860 - 25 September 1911) was the first Intelligence Staff Officer of the Canadian militia on 6 February 1901.
 His staff work led shortly after, on 1 April 1903, to the formation of the Corps of Guides, a forerunner of the Canadian Forces Intelligence Branch.

 Early life

-He was born 2 February 1860 and lived in Brockville, Ontario.
+He was born 2 February 1860 and lived in Broockville, Canada West.
 He was educated as part of the first class at the Royal Military College of Canada in Kingston, Ontario, student No. 10, one of the "Old Eighteen".
 He entered the college on 1 June 1876.
 Since cadets received their numbers based on their standings in the entrance examinations, he was 10 of 18.
 As a sergeant, having completed his full period of instruction at the College, he was granted a second-class certificate of graduation dated 30 June 1880.
 The Dominion Annual Register and Review recorded that the aggregate number of marks he obtained was 24274 (honours).